Newland & Associates, PLC

 Many Taxpayers have only a vague idea when their returns were filed, or even if they have been filed.
 In some cases, Taxpayers fail to file and the IRS “files” for them using a statutorily approved “Substitute for Return.”

-It is possible to contact a local IRS office or "1 (800) 829-1040" to determine the number of years remaining on the collection statute.
-Another, and better, way to determine the number of years left is to get an IRS transcript for each year.
+It is possible to contact a local IRS office or call the IRS at (800) 829-1040 to determine the number of years remaining on the collection statute.
+Another, and far better, way to determine the number of years left is to get an IRS transcript for each year.
 Unfortunately, many times the transcripts will not specifically state the collection statute expiration date (CSED).
-The CSED can be approximated by adding 10 years, or 120 months to the date of assessment.
-If you have filed bankruptcy or an Offer, however, then it will be necessary to add the dates during which such matters were pending, plus 30 days.
-Transcripts should be obtained, but it is not always an easy or quick task to get IRS transcripts.
+The CSED can be approximated by adding 10 years, or 120 months, to the date of assessment.
+If the Offeror has filed for bankruptcy, a prior Offer in Compromise, or taken other actions, such as being out of country for six months (or more) the ten-year period is extended accordingly.
+Sometimes is can be difficult to tell precisely how long these events extend the CSED.

 HOPELESSLY INSOLVENT

 Even if the Taxpayer is clearly insolvent, owing a host of debts to state tax collectors, credit card companies and others, the IRS still abides by the guidelines stated above.
-This means that if the Taxpayer owes a total amount that is many times the IRS debt, but has equity in assets, say, a motorcycle, the equity in that motorcycle has to be offered.
+This means that if the Taxpayer owes a total amount that is many times the IRS debt, but has equity in assets, that equity has to be offered.
 In many bankruptcy cases, creditors of the same class have to share the assets of a debtor and receive, usually, only a small percentage of their claim.
 The IRS is not subject to, or bound by, such bankruptcy conventions when considering an Offer.
-Consequently, if there is equity in an asset, e.g. the motorcycle, then the IRS must be offered that equity.
+Consequently, if there is equity in an asset, e.g. the motorcycle, then the IRS must be offered 80% that equity.

 WHO PAYS? - A SAINT

-Few think about the importance of who it is who pays the amount offered.
-The IRS Manual, IRM § 5.8.1.1.3, addresses the subject as follows:
+Few think about the importance of who pays the amount offered.
+The IRM 5.8.1.1.3 (March 16, 2010) de4sxcribed the basic IRS policy on Offers:

 The Service will accept an offer in compromise when it is unlikely that the tax liability can be collected in full and the amount offered reasonably reflects collection potential.
 An offer in compromise is a legitimate alternative to declaring a case currently not collectible or to a protracted installment agreement.
 The goal is to achieve collection of what is potentially collectible at the earliest possible time and at the least cost to the Government.